 In summary, we recommend that all employers:

 - Review their current first aid policies and ensure they have properly trained personnel to assess minor injuries when they occur.

 - Ensure you have a proper, supportive return to work program in place.

 - Report any and all first aid claims and medical only claims within the 5-day reporting window.

 - Consult with an attorney or employment specialist if in any doubt as to your requirements and obligations.

-At The House of Workers’ Compensation, we specialize in Workers’ Compensation claims and help injured and ill workers claim the compensation they deserve.
+At The House of Workers’ Compensation, our San Diego workers’ compensation lawyers, work comp lawyers, and work injury lawyers specialize in Workers’ Compensation claims and help injured and ill workers claim the compensation they deserve.
 For further information, please do not hesitate to contact us.